mgdombrowski/mob314/README.md

 ## Steps

-1. Clone this repo with `git clone https://github.com/mgdombrowski/reinvent-workshop/`
+1. Clone this repo with `git clone https://github.com/mgdombrowski/mob314`
-2. Change into your repo directory in the terminal with `cd reinvent-workshop`
+2. Change into your repo directory in the terminal with `cd mob314`.
 3. Install dependencies with `npm install`
 4. Configure the Amplify CLI with `amplify configure`
 5. Initialize your Amplify project with `amplify init`.
 Follow the prompts and choose the selections shown below.
 You can substitute in whatever text editor you'll be using: